B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 Invalid Alleles and Size Outliers .................................

-The sixth component presents a table with the list of alleles that are invalid and/or that are size outliers based on the minimum length and size threshold values.
+The sixth component presents a table with the list of alleles that are invalid and/or that are considered size outliers based on the minimum length and size threshold values used for schema evaluation.
+The ``Exception Category`` is defined based on the first exception captured for each allele.
+The list of all exceptions captured for each allele is displayed in the ``Exception Description`` column.

 .. image:: /_static/images/loci_reports_invalid_alleles.png
    :width: 1400px